Seyoooo/SMLlab/README.md

 ## 1. Iris flower pipeline

 This part was already entirely coded.
 We created a Hopsworks shared project and ran the dataset creation notebook and the training notebook, managing the Hopsworks secret key.
-Then we add the key on github and set up the daily routines with github action.
+Then we add the key on `Github` and set up the daily routines with `Github action`.
 They are both working on this directory and triggered once a day.
 Finally, we launched two `huggingface` apps :
 * [Iris prediction app](https://huggingface.co/spaces/PiJul/Iris_prediction), which import the model from hopsworks and perform infer on the set of values chosen by the user on the web interface.
 * [Iris inference monitor](https://huggingface.co/spaces/PiJul/Iris-monitor), which summarize the latest predictions made by the batch routine, as well as plotting a confusion matrix.